Discover One Of The Best Nutritious Drink Suitable For Diabetics

 12. Legumes

 Legumes of all sorts — chickpeas, cannelloni beans, kidney beans, and lentils — are a great addition to soups and salads.
-And this low-fat, low-calorie, high-fiber, high-protein food helps to reduce risk of diabetes and heart disease.
-The fiber slows the release of glucose into your bloodstream, which prevents the blood sugar spikes that make you feel hungry.
+And this low-fat, low-calorie, high-fibre, high-protein food helps to reduce the risk of diabetes and heart disease.
+The fibre slows the release of glucose into your bloodstream, which prevents the blood sugar spikes that make you feel hungry.

 13. Green tea

-Studies show that chronic inflammation caused by high-fat foods, lack of exercise, and eating too few fruits and vegetables can increase risk of hearts attacks and thwart the body's ability to absorb blood sugar.
-A simple solution: Drink green tea and orange or cranberry juice.
-They're all packed with flavonoids, which are powerful inflammation-fighters.
+Studies show that chronic inflammation caused by high-fat foods, lack of exercise, and eating too few fruits and vegetables can increase the risk of heart attacks and thwart the body's ability to absorb blood sugar.
+A simple solution is to drink green tea and orange or cranberry juice.
+They're all packed with flavonoids, which are powerful inflammation fighters.
 Swap one in for one cup of coffee a day.

 14. Nuts

 Studies show that people who eat nuts regularly have lower rates of heart disease than people who don't eat them.
-Sprinkle 2 tablespoons a day on cereal, yogurt, veggies, or salads.
+Sprinkle 2 tablespoons a day on cereal, yoghurt, veggies, or salads.

 15. Spinach, kale, and collard greens